Megakuul/Megakuul.ch/README.md

 Styling of the pages is handled with tailwindcss (+daisyUI).

 The styling for the markdown blogposts is handled in the mdsvex template (`project.layout.svelte`)

-Custom CSS classes are **ALWAYS** prefixed with `mk-`.
-E.g. `mk-nav-item` this helps understanding whether the class is a tailwind function class or a custom css class.